-(1) Unless otherwise indicated, the address for all beneficial owners in this table is 1000 Louisiana, Suite 4300, Houston, Texas 77002.
-The nature of the beneficial ownership for all the shares is sole voting and investment power.

-(2) The units attributed to Targa Resources Investments Inc. are held by two indirect wholly-owned subsidiaries, Targa GP Inc. and Targa LP Inc.

-(3) Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own 73.6% of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
+- (1) Unless otherwise indicated, the address for all beneficial owners in this table is 1000 Louisiana, Suite 4300, Houston, Texas 77002. - (2) The units attributed to Targa Resources Investments Inc. are held by two indirect wholly-owned subsidiaries, Targa GP Inc. and Targa LP Inc. Warburg Pincus Private Equity VIII, L.P. ("WP VIII") and Warburg Pincus Private Equity IX, L.P. ("WP IX") in the aggregate beneficially own % of Targa Resources Investments Inc. The general partner of WP VIII is Warburg Pincus Partners, LLC ("WP Partners LLC") and the general partner of WP IX is Warburg Pincus IX, LLC, of which WP Partners LLC is sole member.
 Warburg Pincus & Co. ("WP") is the managing member of WP Partners LLC.
 WP VIII and WP IX are managed by Warburg Pincus LLC ("WP LLC").
 The address of the Warburg Pincus entities is 466 Lexington Avenue, New York, New York 10017.
 Peter R. Kagan, one of our directors, is a general partner of WP and a Managing Director and member of WP LLC.
 Charles R. Kaye and Joseph P. Landy are Managing General Partners of WP and Managing Members of WP LLC and may be deemed to control the Warburg Pincus entities.
 Messrs.
-Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities.
+Kagan, Kaye and Landy disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (3) Does not include common units that may be purchased in the directed unit program.